fieldtrip/website/walkthrough.md

 # FieldTrip Walkthrough

-## Foreword
+### Foreword

 This walkthrough is intended to give a little background in the use of FieldTrip.
 It is not a manual, nor is it meant to be canonical or generic for all possible uses.
 I am making this from my limited experience as a user, not as a developer.
 Also, at the time of making this, many modifications on the code, both in detail as well as more substantive ones (e.g. a different implementation of data structure in its main functions) are planned.
 I do believe, however, that an absolute beginner might benefit from a bit of overview, especially those who want to end up using FieldTrip for frequency and time-locked (MEG) data-analysis within a cognitive paradigm in humans, from sensor to source level.
 It is meant to be read before one commences with the analysis as a background on which to explore the already detailed documentation available at the FieldTrip wiki page.
 However, some experience in programming, and of Matlab in particular, is definitely needed.
 I would like to refer to the Matlab knowledge database on intranet for those that need help getting started (at the Donders Center).
 Finally, please see this attempt itself as experimental.
 Because of the fact that FieldTrip, from the developers point of view, is investing most of its efforts in innovation, a full manual will never be up to date, or even correct, at least not for long.

 Happy FieldTripping,
 Stephen Whitmarsh

-# Trial based analysis
+## Trial based analysis

-## Introduction
+### Introduction

 In most cases you would like to analyze your data in respect to stimulus/condition markers recorded within the data.
-Alternatively, you might want to define trials based upon visual inspection of the data, or based upon recordings of external device (eyetracker, EOG, SCR, TMS, etc) or logfile.
+Alternatively, you might want to define trials based upon visual inspection of the data, or based upon recordings of external device (eye tracker, EOG, SCR, TMS, etc) or log file.
 For the sake of the purpose of overview only go into the first option although all these latter options are certainly supported in FieldTrip.
 If possible always record stimulus/condition markers in your EEG/MEG data.
 It will make the analysis, if not life itself, substantially easier.
 You might have coded every stimulus with its own code, or rather used the marker to code the condition number.
 In any case, most probably the first step you want to do is to load your data and segment it into conditions according to the markers in the data.
 In the end you’ll just need to find a nice test-statistic, e.g. average alpha-power, and do your statistical comparison:

 {% include image src="/assets/img/walkthrough/wt_fig1b.png" width="400" %}

-## Data Structure in FieldTrip
+### Data Structure in FieldTrip

 First of all it is very important to get comfortable with the way FieldTrip manages the structure of your data.
 Although it might take a little getting used to, in many ways it is obvious and determined by the inherent structure of the data.
 EEG and MEG data is composed of many channels and many time points.
-Therefore it contains a sample, a single number representing electrovolts or (square) tesla, for every Channel x Time point:
+Therefore it contains a sample, a single number representing microvolts or femtoteslas, for every Channel x Time point:

 {% include image src="/assets/img/walkthrough/wt_fig2b.png" width="600" %}